michaelraba/michaelraba.github.io/_pages/about.md

 </figcaption>
 </figure>

 * We can reduce the magnitude of the Pipe's TKE (Turbulent Kinetic Energy) via rotation,and the extent away from the Wall the energy is most dominant.
-The TKE is less and the resulting reynolds number $Re_\tau$ has been reduced. <b>Hence the flow is relaminarized</b>
+The TKE is less and the resulting Reynolds number $Re_\tau$ has been reduced. <b>Hence the flow is relaminarized</b>

 Applications and Extension
 ======
-* This Analysis finds use in flow control, such as rotating machinary
+* This Analysis finds use in flow control, such as rotating machinery
 * Data was generated for Reynolds number $Re = \{5,300 , 11,700 \}$ for Rotation numbers $N = 0, 0.5, 1.0 , 2.0 , 3.0$
  * Work can be further extended by higher Reynolds numbers (eg $Re=50,000$), and using ML to interpolate (eg $Re=25,000$)
-* Knowledge Domain :  Wall-bounded Turbulent Flows, Signal proocessing, Integral equations, Parallel Algorithm Design
+* Knowledge Domain :  Wall-bounded Turbulent Flows, Signal processing, Integral equations, Parallel Algorithm Design